johnsaquino/project-livewire/docs/cloud_deployment.md

-# Project Pastra - Google Cloud Run Deployment Guide
+# Project Livewire - Google Cloud Run Deployment Guide

-This guide provides step-by-step instructions for deploying the Project Pastra client and server components as containerized services on Google Cloud Run.
+This guide provides step-by-step instructions for deploying the Project Livewire client and server components as containerized services on Google Cloud Run.
 This setup is recommended for a scalable and managed production-like environment.

 ## Prerequisites